maruf-pfc/QuickGen/README.md

 To modify the application:

-1. Update GUI components in `ProjectGeneratorApp.java`
+1. Update GUI components in `QuickGenClient.java`
-2. Modify server logic in `ProjectGeneratorServer.java`
+2. Modify server logic in `QuickGenServer.java`
 3. Add/update templates in the `templates/` directory
 4. Recompile both client and server components